 National research shows that students who live on campus during their undergraduate career experience higher academic success and are more likely to graduate.
-Additionally, living on campus is an important avenue for getting involved in campus life, additional factors that contribute to student success.
+Additionally, living on campus is an important avenue for getting involved in campus life.

 Individuals granted enrollment at MACU are students and thereby agree to support and abide by the MACU Student Code of Conduct whether their physical presence is on or off campus.